gtank/niwl/README.md

 for all intents and purposes "noise".
 Each REM also generates a TaggingKey that it can provide (publicly or privately) to other clients who wish to use the REMs services.

-Each REM constantly checks the Niwl Server for messages.
+Each REM constantly checks the niwl Server for messages.
 It checks each message it downloads against its RootSecret and if the FuzzyTag verifies then it proceeds to decrypt the message.

 The primary service a REM provides is anonymous mixing.
 A decrypted mixpacket contains 2 fields: